EkaTur/Salary-Calculator/README.md

 Welcome to the Salary Calculator!
 This web application helps you calculate your salary based on different parameters such as hourly rate, daily hours, weekly hours, and more.

+## Live Demo

+You can check out the live version of this website [here](https://calculate-your-salary.netlify.app/).

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Usage](#usage)